solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     When creating and working with the `pg_azure_storage` extension in your database, note that the extension's name is abbreviated to `azure_storage`.

+2. To ensure the **s2admin** account you specified as the database administrator has appropriate permissions to add a storage account in the `pg_azure_storage` extension, run the following command to `GRANT` it the necessary rights.

+    ```sql
+    GRANT azure_storage_admin TO s2admin;
+    ```

-2. With the extension now installed, you can configure the extension to connect to your storage account.
+3. With the extension now installed, you can configure the extension to connect to your storage account.
 You will need the name and key associated with your storage account.
 Using the same browser tab where the Cloud Shell is open, navigate to your storage account resource in the [Azure portal](https://portal.azure.com/).
 In the left-hand navigation menu, select **Access keys** under **Security + networking**.

     ![Access keys is selected and highlighted in the left-hand menu of the Storage account page.](media/storage-account-access-keys-psql.png)

-3. Before importing data from blob storage, you need to map to the storage account using the `account_add` method, providing the account access key defined when the account was created.
+4. Before importing data from blob storage, you must map to the storage account using the `account_add` method, providing the account access key defined when the account was created.
 At the `psql` prompt, execute the following command after replacing the `{your_storage_account_name}` and `{your_storage_account_key}` tokens with the **Storage account name** and **Key** values, respectively.

     ```sql
     SELECT azure_storage.account_add('{your_storage_account_name}', '{your_storage_account_key}');
     ```

-4. Once your storage account has been mapped, you can list the storage account contents.
+5. Once your storage account has been mapped, you can list the storage account contents.
 After replacing the `{your_storage_account_name}` token with the **Storage account name**, run the following command to view the list of files in the `seattle-airbnb-data` container:

     ```sql
     SELECT path, bytes, pg_size_pretty(bytes), content_type